 Dramatic growth in research funds flowing to Cincinnati Children’s has fueled over a decade-long advance in research activity.

-Sponsored funding has increased more than 300 percent from $49 million in 2000 to more than $200 million in FY 2016.
-We now rank among the top pediatric medical centers nationwide receiving research grants from the National Institutes of Health (NIH), our largest funding source.
+Sponsored funding has increased more than 300 percent from $49 million in 2000 to more than $210 million in FY 2017.
+We rank second among pediatric medical centers nationwide receiving research grants from the National Institutes of Health (NIH), our largest funding source.

 Cincinnati Children’s also benefits from significant internal funding support, especially for young researchers.
 An endowment established here in 1931 by William Cooper Procter, an early president of the Procter & Gamble Co., still bears fruit today.